stellargraph/stellargraph/demos/node-classification/ppnp/README.md

 # PPNP and APPNP for Node Classification

-This is an example of using the Personalized Propogation of Neural Predictions (PPNP) and Approximate PPNP (APPNP) algorithms [1] for semi-supervised node classification in a homogeneous network.
+This directory contains examples of using the Personalized Propogation of Neural Predictions (PPNP) and Approximate PPNP (APPNP) algorithms [1] for semi-supervised node classification in a homogeneous network.

 ## Requirements